top of page

 The first person successfully diagnosed and treated for Type 1 Diabetes in Laos was in 2016.

-Up until this point, anyone who developed the condition who could not afford care from outside the country’s healthcare system did not survive.
+Up until that point, anyone who developed the condition and could not afford care from outside the country’s healthcare system, did not survive.

 Pasil arrived at hospital in diabetic coma after a two day journey in the back of pick-up truck.
-Luckily, A4D had just began operations at the hospital.
-Her life was saved, and she began to receive continual medical care for free from A4D.
+As luck would have it, A4D had just began operations at the hospital.
+Her life was saved, and she began to receive free medical care from A4D.

-The charity now supports close to 60 disadvantaged people in Laos access supplies.
+The charity now supports close to 80 disadvantaged people in Laos.
+However there are still many more dying due to misdiagnosis or gaps in access to care.

 PASIL.jpeg